Find My Cancer Drug

-There are a number of things you can do to manage the side effects of Degarelix.
+There are a number of things you can do to manage the side effects of degarelix.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 Men who take hormone therapy for extended periods of time are at risk for bone thinning (osteoporosis).
 You may be advised to take calcium and vitamin D supplements to help prevent bone loss.
+Weight bearing exercise and a healthy diet rich in calcium and vitamin D can also help protect your bone health.
 You may have a bone density scan (DEXA scan) to assess your bone health.
 If your physician determines that you are at high risk of developing osteoporosis, they may recommend additional treatment with a type of medication called a bisphosphonate to help strengthen the bones.
-Learn more about bone health after cancer therapy.

 This drug can affect your reproductive system, resulting in sperm production becoming irregular or stopping permanently.
 In addition, you may experience erectile dysfunction or a decreased desire for sex during treatment.
 Talk to your urologist about options for treating erectile dysfunction.